luobin23628/xcodebuildprovisioning/Readme.md

-#A tool to run xcodebuild with specifying developer identity provisioning profile
+#A tool to run xcodebuild with specifying developer identity and provisioning profile

 Script written in PHP.
 It gives you a list of developer identities to select from and automatically finds a *.mobileprovision file for your selection.
 Or you can enter your credentials in config and script will silently build your app.